 non-3GPP sensing data: Data provided by non-3GPP sensors (e.g. video, LiDAR, sonar) about an object or environment of interest for sensing purposes.

+NOTE: non-3GPP sensing data may originate from (not limited to), e.g., a UE, a trusted application, or an access network node.

 sensing group: a set of sensing transmitters and sensing receivers whose location is known and whose sensing measurement data can be collected synchronously.